roc/bashmoji/README.md

 💪💪Bashmoji💪💪
 =================

-Displays an emjoi based on the time of day (OS X).
+Displays an emoji based on the time of day (OS X).

 Borrows heavily from the very fun https://github.com/paulsm/bashtime